1,001 party delegates will elect the next leader of Germany’s ruling Christian Democratic Union (CDU) in a digital congress on Saturday.

 Two more men are unofficially running to become the joint chancellor candidate of the CDU and its Bavarian sister party, the Christian Social Union (CSU):

 - Jens Spahn, the ambitious health minister, has enjoyed a bounce in the polls for his competent handling of COVID-19.
-He is right-wing, criticized Merkel’s open-doors immigration policy, but he is also gay in a party that largely voted against marriage equality in 2017.
+He is right-wing, criticized Merkel’s open-doors immigration policy, and gay in a party that largely voted against marriage equality in 2017.

 - Markus Söder, the prime minister of Bavaria, whose popularity is second only to Merkel’s.
 Under his leadership, the CSU has stopped trying to outflank the far right and returned to the center-right.